Moin-11/MLScribe/README.md

 # mlscribe
- React web based transcription & translation app that uses web workers to run ML models in the browser
+ React web based transcription & translation app that uses web workers to run ML for transcription and translation in the browser